MODFLOW-USGS/modflow6/.vscode/README.md

 - Fortran Breakpoint Support:
   https://marketplace.visualstudio.com/items?itemName=ekibun.fortranbreaker

-You will need a Python installation.
-Install a conda Python installation if you do not have one yet.
-Grab a miniconda installer from: https://docs.conda.io/en/latest/miniconda.html

 Now, configure the VSCode files for the modflow6 directory.
 Open the `modflow6` directory in VSCode.
 Make sure that this setting points toward your Python executable.